markjosephcampbell/Multi_Blockchain_Wallet/README.md

       +------+-------------------------------------+
       ```

-- Create a file called `wallet.py` -- this will be your universal wallet script.
+- Created a file called `wallet.py` -- this will be your universal wallet script.
 You can use [this starter code](Starter-Code/wallet.py) as a starting point.

 - Your directory tree should look something like this: